 Community wellbeing, culture and heritage (C)

-• (C3) Combined Lyttelton Library and Service Centre redevelopment: The Council opened a repaired, renovated and combined Lyttelton Library and Service Centre in March 2017.
+• (C3) Combined Lyttelton Library and Customer Service Hub redevelopment: The Council opened a repaired, renovated and combined Lyttelton Library and Customer Service Hub in 2017.

-• (C5) Lyttelton War Memorial Cenotaph relocation investigation and reinstatement: The Council relocated and reinstated the cenotaph in Albion Square – see (N1) below.
+• (C5) Lyttelton War Memorial Cenotaph relocation investigation and reinstatement: The Council relocated and reinstated the cenotaph in Albion Square in 2014.
+See (N1) below.

-• (C6) Naval Point amenity improvements and redevelopment plan: The Council made interim improvements to access and traffic flow within Naval Point and removed remnant piles from a previous marina development in June 2019.
+• (C6) Naval Point amenity improvements and redevelopment plan: The Council made interim improvements to access and traffic flow within Naval Point and removed remnant piles from a previous marina development in 2019.
 It also completed structural repair work to improve the safety of the Magazine Bay Marina and removed remnant pontoon structures on LPC land and adjacent to the recreation grounds in 2020.
-It completed and adopted the Naval Point – Te Nukutai o Tapoa Development Plan in December 2020.
+It completed and adopted the Naval Point – Te Nukutai o Tapoa Development Plan in 2020.
 The Council implemented Stage 1, comprising the development of a car park area, coastal revetment works, utility upgrades and re-establishment of a temporary haul out on-site, in 2021.
-In support of SailGP, the Council delivered the car park and other amenities, utility and infrastructural improvements on the site in March 2023, as well as Godley Quay vehicular, cycle and pedestrian access improvements to the facility.
+In support of SailGP, the Council delivered the car park and other amenities, utility and infrastructural improvements on the site in 2023, as well as Godley Quay vehicular, cycle and pedestrian access improvements to the facility.
 These enhancements included two new floating pontoons to improve access to the water for boaters.
+Orion completed an electrical upgrade in 2024, providing sufficient capacity for the anticipated future redevelopment of the site.

 • (C7) Art in public places: The Council, Future Curious Ltd and Lyttelton Primary School delivered a sea level rise-related mural on the school steps by the Lyttelton Arts Factory, publicly visible from Oxford Street.